 Municipal bonds are another way for Park City to fund capital projects and the redevelopment agencies on Main Street and Lower Park Avenue.
 In 2010 Moody's and Fitch increased their rating on Park City General Obligation debt to Aa1 and AA+ respectively.
 In 2008, Standard & Poor's increased their rating of Park City's General Obligation debt to AA and in 2014 the rating was increased to AA+.
-As part of the 2017 Bonanza Flat Bonds the City's GO debt rating was confirmed by S&P and Fitch at AA+.
-The rating was upgraded by Moody's to Aaa, this is the highest rating available by the rating agencies.
+As part of the 2019 Treasure Hill Bond the City's GO debt rating was confirmed by S&P and Fitch at AA+ and by Moody's at Aaa, this is the highest rating available by the rating agencies.
 The State of Utah limits a city's direct GO debt to 4 percent of assessed valuation.
 The City's debt policy is more conservative, limiting total direct GO debt to 2 percent of assessed valuation.
-Park City's direct debt burden in 2018 was 0.61 percent or approximately one quarter of the City's 2 percent policy limits.
+Park City's 2 percent policy limits.
 For more information on Park City's debt management policies, see the Policies and Objectives section of this budget document.

-The FY 2018 Adjusted Budget reflects a 1.1% increase from the FY 2018 Original Budget and an overall 15.9% increase from FY 2017 actual expenses (with capital excluded).
+he FY 2019 Adjusted Budget reflects a 0.3% increase from the FY 2019 Original Budget, and an overall 7.7% increase from FY 2018 actual expenses (excluding capital).
 Unlike operating budgets, capital projects may take multiple years to complete, thus the budgets for capital need to be renewed each year.
 At the end of each fiscal year, the unspent budget for each capital project is calculated and added to the new fiscal year's budget as part of the adjusted budget.